Prof Gill Hubbard

 Responsibilities can be viewed in PURE

-Dr Gill Hubbard is Head of research in the Department of Nursing and Midwifery.
+Prof Gill Hubbard is Head of Research in the Department of Nursing and Midwifery.

 She is module lead for the ‘research dissertation’ module in the Advanced Nursing Practitioner Masters degree programme.

 Expertise can be viewed in PURE

-As a recognised leader in health research, Dr Gill Hubbard has high level involvement in professional and top level learned bodies.
+As a recognised leader in health research, Prof Gill Hubbard has high level involvement in professional and top level learned bodies.
 Of note:

 - She has secured competitive membership of national research bodies, such as the UK National Cancer Research Institute (NCRI) Psychosocial Oncology group.
 She was founding convenor of a premier research group within the National Cancer Research Institute (2012-2016) – Lifestyle and Behaviour Change Research Group.